ni/measurement-plugin-labview/docs/README.md

 ---

-## Dependencies
+## Software support

-Set up the following software before installing the given packages.

 - InstrumentStudio 2023 Q1 or newer
 - MeasurementLink 2023 Q1 or newer
 - LabVIEW 2020 SP1 or newer
-  - VI Package Manager 2020 or newer
+  - JKI VI Package Manager 2020.1 or newer

----

-## Software support

-### Supported version of InstrumentStudio

-- InstrumentStudio 2023 Q1 or newer

-### Supported versions of LabVIEW

-- LabVIEW 2020 SP1 or newer

 ---